BorisBesker/Django_app/README.md

 django_app
 ===============
 Django_app is a simple django application created for learning purposes.
-It enables the user to save and revisit a location on google maps embedded api.
+It features the user to search/save a location/direction on Google Maps Embeded API.

 Features
 ---------